-The du Legal Standard ration of a traffic stop is determined by these factors: - Once the stop is made, you must diligently pursue the reason for the traffic stop; Unrelated questioning must not measurably extend the stop unless additional reasonable suspicion or probable cause develops.
+The du Legal Standard aration of a traffic stop is determined by these factors: Once the stop is made, you must diligently pursue the reason for the traffic stop; Unrelated questioning must not measurably extend the stop unless additional reasonable suspicion or probable cause develops.

-These cases represent binding authority from Pennsylvania, the 3rd Circuit, or U.S. Supreme Court.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Utah, the 10th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.